Dental Bridge Solutions at Cody Dental Group

 - Are great for those who cannot undergo surgery

-Am I a Candidate for Dental Bridges?
+Who is a Good Candidate for Dental Bridges?

 While this all depends on your particular oral health, most patients who are missing one to three adjacent teeth are considered appropriate candidates for dental bridge placement.
 We will assess your gums and overall oral health to determine if dental bridges are the best restorative solution for you and your missing teeth.
 If you happen to exhibit signs of gingivitis, we will need to go through with treatment before a bridge can be placed.
 Patients will also need to have strong, healthy teeth to support the crowns on either side of the bridge.
 If you want to go with an implant-supported bridge, you will need to exhibit sufficient gum health and jawbone density.
 We will be able to determine your candidacy as soon as you schedule an appointment with us.

-Call Cody Dental Group Today
+Call Cody Dental Group Today for Dental Bridges in Denver

 If you’d like to look further into restoring your smile through dental bridge solutions, feel free to give us a call so we can determine the best restorative solutions to improve your smile.
 Please don’t wait to reach out to us!
 A healthier, brighter, and more confident smile is just a phone call away.